-When looking at video surveillance systems, you will most likely come across the term CCTV.
-In fact, it’s such a common term you’re likely to see it used in everyday parlance, too, and you’ve likely seen warning signs at establishments warning that “CCTV Surveillance in Use” – everywhere from your bank to the even local coffee shop.
-But what exactly does CCTV mean, and how does it work?
+CCTV systems are everywhere in commercial security — you’ve probably seen “CCTV Surveillance in Use” signs everywhere from your bank to the even local coffee shop.
+But what does CCTV mean, and how does it work?

 How Does CCTV Work?